MuonColliderSoft/ProductionConfig/reconstruction/004-LuminosityStudies/README.md

 # Configuration files used for the luminosity studies

-These files refer to an old configuration (Novembee 2020) before the official ones (see for example 003-HiggsStudies).
+These files refer to an old configuration (November 2020) before the official ones (see for example 003-HiggsStudies).

 It differs from 003-HiggsStudies for: